-VIDEO: Passenger Tased Over And Over Again On Plane After Allegedly Fondling Woman
+VIDEO: Stun Gun Used 10 Times On Airplane Passenger Who Allegedly Fondled A Woman

 It's around this point in the series of events that most of the videos available online pick up.

-It's unclear whether Garcia is feigning confusion or is genuinely perplexed by the appearance of four officers at row 13 seat C, but he can be seen asking repeatedly, "What is the reason why you are removing me from this plane?"
+It's unclear whether Garcia is feigning confusion or is genuinely perplexed by the appearance of four officers at Row 13 Seat C, but he can be seen asking repeatedly, "What is the reason why you are removing me from this plane?"

-None of the officers offer a reply, but one passenger pipes up: "Well, you just assaulted a lady, for one ...
+None of the officers offer a reply, but one passenger pipes up: "Well, you just assaulted a lady, for one. ...
 You're racist, for two."

-Garcia doesn't acknowledge either accusation, but the caption of one of the passenger-recorded videos says the 28-year-old Chicago resident, made "racist remarks to the gate agent."
+Garcia doesn't acknowledge either accusation, but the caption of one of the passenger-recorded videos says the 28-year-old Chicago resident made "racist remarks to the gate agent."

 "Do not fight," the officers shout at Garcia as they grapple to get him into handcuffs.
-But even as he's restrained in a chokehold, he manages to squirm an arm free.
+But even as he is restrained in a chokehold, he manages to squirm an arm free.

 "Let's tase him," one of the officers says.

-Officer Roody Desroches, who is holding Garcia by the collar of his blue plaid shirt agrees, and gives Garcia a heads-up: "I'm about to tase you!" he says, discharging the electronic control weapon.
+Officer Roody Desroches, who is holding Garcia by the collar of his blue plaid shirt, agrees, and gives Garcia a heads-up: "I'm about to tase you!" he says, discharging the electronic control weapon.

 The line earned Desroches a round of applause from passengers who can be heard clapping in the background.

-But Garcia doesn't appear particularly phased by the hit.
+But Garcia doesn't appear particularly fazed by the hit.
 Even while being shocked he is heard taunting and yelling expletives at another officer.

 "You're like a little baby," Garcia spits at Desroches after the first wave of electricity has been spent.